Are NeRFs ready for autonomous driving? Towards closing the real-to-simulation gap: Results

 \subsection{Real2sim gap correlation to image metrics}

 The real2sim gap has traditionally been addressed by improving the quality of rendered images, commonly assessed using PSNR, SSIM, LPIPS and FID under the assumption that improving these metrics reduces the gap.
 To test this assumption, we examine the correlation between common NVS metrics and our detection agreement.
 Specifically, we compute PSNR, SSIM, LPIPS and FID scores for the rendered images, and detection agreement for different augmentations applied during fine-tuning of BEVFormer.
-Subsequently, we aggregate the results per scene and analyze the correlation between the aggregated data points.
+Subsequently, we aggregate the results per sequence and analyze the correlation between the aggregated data points.
 For the model fine-tuned with our most promising method, image-to-image, we also include FID and corresponding detection agreement for the shifted scenes from \cref{sec:real2sim_extrap}, enabling us to measure the correlation for the 3DOD model and NeRF in a more practical and useful setting.
 Our findings, illustrated in \cref{fig:da-vs-nvs-bevformer} for each NVS metric and divided by augmentation, and in \cref{fig:da-vs-fid-shifts} in the supplementary material for the FID score on shifted scenes, reveal a clear correlation to detection agreement across all metrics.
 Notably, LPIPS and FID exhibit the strongest correlation and fewest outliers, indicating that perceptual similarity matters more to the perception model than mere reconstruction quality.
-Moreover, our results indicate that in the absence of our proposed augmentations, the model becomes considerably more sensitive to low-quality images.
 Consequently, our results show that FID can be a useful indicator in the extrapolated setting where the other metrics are not applicable due to the lack of ground truth, \eg, to understand how large an extrapolation can be performed for a given requirement on detection agreement.
+Moreover, our results indicate that, in the absence of our proposed augmentations, the model becomes considerably more sensitive to low-quality images.